The Open University's CREATE curriculum is designed

 The curriculum is available online and can also be downloaded as a pdf.
 It can be used by individuals wishing to learn more about children’s rights or it can be used by tutors, teachers, or lecturers wishing to incorporate children’s rights into their professional courses.
 It is open educational resource, with few copyright restrictions, so can be adapted to accommodate the needs of particular students, or for relevance to other countries.
 It can be used as a complete course or taken in parts to complement other learning.
 A tutor guide has also been developed to provide guidance on how to use the materials and incorporate them into training courses.

+The course takes about 1 hour to complete.
 There are five modules:

 1. Childhood and children's rights - Understanding childhood, Child development, Children's needs and rights.